necolas/react-native-web/.github/ISSUE_TEMPLATE/bug.md

 **Expected behavior**
 <!--
 REQUIRED: A clear and concise description of what you expected to happen.

+Please check that the behaviour is not expected React Native behaviour by running your test case on iOS or Android using https://snack.expo.io.
 -->

 **Environment (include versions).
 Did this work in previous versions?**